 Negging.
 Phubbing.
 Keeping score.
 There are tons of tiny, annoying spousal actions that we’re all guilty of.
 The newest?
 Gatekeeping.
+So what is gatekeeping in relationships, exactly?
 Here’s the deal.

 What Is Gatekeeping In Relationships and Is It Secretly Eating Away at Your Partnership?

 1. What is gatekeeping in relationships?